libxml-raku/LibXML-raku/doc/Parser.md

         my LibXML::DocumentFragment $chunk = $parser.parse-balanced( string => $wbxml );

-    This function parses a well balanced XML string into a [LibXML::DocumentFragment ](LibXML::DocumentFragment ).
+    This function parses a well balanced XML string into a [LibXML::DocumentFragment ](LibXML::DocumentFragment ) object.
 The string argument contains the input XML string.

 By default LibXML does not process XInclude tags within an XML Document (see options section below).
 LibXML allows one to post-process a document to expand XInclude tags.